Jan 24, 2023

 - A 5-year Ontario driver’s licence.

-There are a variety of actions that could lead to a G1 licence suspension.
+A variety of actions could lead to a suspension.
 They include :

-- Violations : Violation of graduated licensing conditions for your class.
+- Violations : Violation of conditions for your class.

 - Impaired driving : Driving with alcohol or cannabis in your system.

 - No Insurance : If you get caught driving without insurance your G1 will get suspended.

 - Traffic convictions : You are guilty of a serious driving offense.
 Suspensions could be 24 hours, 30 days, 60 days, or more, depending on the nature of your driving violations.